Spring 2023: Law Externship Program

 Details of Program

-The Summer Law Fellowship runs for eight weeks between June 5, 2023, and July 28, 2023.
-Summer Fellows will be welcomed in the New York City, Albany, Buffalo, Syracuse, and Long Island Regional Offices of the Inspector General.
-While the Summer Fellowship program is unpaid, in the past, fellows have arranged for work-study funding and public interest stipends to offset expenses.
+The Summer Law Fellowship runs for eight weeks between June 10, 2024, and August 2, 2024.
+OIG is looking to place law fellows to work alongside our dedicated teams in one of our offices located in New York City, Albany, Syracuse, Buffalo, Suffern, or Long Island.
+While the Law Fellow placed in Syracuse will spend a majority of their time in the Syracuse office, some travel to the Buffalo office may be necessary in order to participate in field trips and other statewide training.
+Though the Summer Fellowship program is unpaid, in the past, fellows have arranged for work-study funding and public interest stipends to offset expenses.
 Additionally, fellows may seek course credit from their respective institutions, where permitted.

 Applying to the Program